John Illingworth (yacht designer)

 Captain John Holden Illingworth (1903 – 7 March 1980) was an English naval engineer in the Royal Navy who achieved fame as a yacht racer and yacht designer.
 Described on his death as "the father of post-war offshore sailing racing", he held most of the senior positions in British yachting and pioneered several innovations in the sport.

 Career

-In pre-war England Illingworth was a Royal Navy officer serving on submarines.
+In pre-war England Illingworth was a Royal Navy officer serving in submarines.
 In his leisure time, he designed sailing boats and raced offshore.
 During World War II he served as a captain in the Navy.

 In 1945, after the end of the war, Illingworth was in Australia, organising repairs in Sydney for the British Pacific Fleet.
 He was invited to join other yachtsmen in a cruise to Hobart in Tasmania, which he promptly suggested should be a race.
 Illingworth skippered his newly acquired yacht Rani to win both on elapsed time and on handicap.
 The Sydney to Hobart Race has since become one of the great offshore yacht races.

 Back in England, Illingworth stayed with the navy, commanding a naval air station.
 He became Commodore of the Royal Ocean Racing Club, and in 1947 he launched the boat which made his name: Myth of Malham.